iwkse/alfresco-defaultquota-policy/README.md

 It's also possible to override the value of the property defaultQuota from within the alfresco-global.properties Possible values can be expressed in KB, MB, GB

+In order to enable this addon, you have to make sure the usage control of Alfresco is enabled.
+You can enable it including the property bellow into the alfresco-global.properties:

+system.usages.enabled=true

 Currently tested with 5.0.d